raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 #### Converting a camera for IR-sensitive Life on Earth experiments

-The high-quality camera sensor can detect infra-red (IR) light.
+The high-quality camera sensor can detect infrared (IR) light.
 However, the sensor housing contains an IR filter, which is used to greatly reduce the camera’s sensitivity to IR light.
 This is so that the images captured by the high-quality camera sensor look the same as what we see with our eyes (which are not sensitive to IR light).

 If your Life on Earth experiment requires an IR-sensitive camera (like the one on Astro Pi IR), then you will need to convert the high-quality camera sensor you received in your kit by removing the IR filter.
 If you are programming a Life in Space experiment, or your Life on Earth experiment requires photos to be taken in the visible light spectrum only, then you should not convert your high-quality camera sensor.
 Please skip to the final assembly steps below.